microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/aks_stack_hci/aks_hci_powershell/_index.md

   > **Note: Azure Kubernetes Service is now in preview on Azure Stack HCI and on Windows Server 2019 Datacenter.**

 This guide will not provide instructions on how to deploy and set up Azure Stack HCI and it assumes you already have a configured cluster.
+The commands described in this guide should be ran on the management computer or in a host server in a cluster.

 ## Prerequisites